-Despite platform sharing, all these vans have their own individual badge, look and feel and each separate brand has created a reputation with its own pros and cons.
-They do indeed have some things in common but we can ensure you, this is not a bad thing at all.
+Despite platform sharing, all these vans have their badge, look and feel.
+Each particular brand has created a reputation with its pros and cons.
+They do indeed have some things in common, but we can assure you that this is not a bad thing.

 Similarities between PSA Group vans on the shared platform

-The main factors that commercial vehicles are rated on include the loading bay, engine and cabin and that's where all the PSA Group vans, both small vans and medium vans, are the most similar.
+The rating factors for commercial vehicles include the loading bay, engine and cabin.
+That's where all the PSA Group vans, both small vans and medium vans, are the most similar.

-Loading bays - the PSA Group vans have excellent and, what's important, very practical loading bays with lashing points and sliding doors on both sides.
+Loading bays - the PSA Group vans have excellent and convenient loading bays with lashing points and sliding doors on both sides.
 Their payload ratings are also one of the highest on the market.
-Small vans can carry up to 1-tonne and up to 4.4m3, while medium vans easily transport loads of up to 1,500kg and up to 6.6m3.
-These are solid figures and make it obvious as to why the vehicles are popular.
+Small vans can carry up to 1-tonne and up to 4.4m3.
+While medium vans easily transport loads of up to 1,500kg and up to 6.6m3.
+These are solid figures and make it evident as to why the vehicles are popular.

-Engines - Small PSA vans give you a choice between a 1.2-litre petrol engine and a 1.5-litre diesel engine.
-Medium vans share the fact that they are all diesel, either 1.5-litre or 2.0-litre.
-The majority of these engines offer fuel efficiency of around 40mpg.
-It is worth adding that the AdBlue tanks are also bigger than those of the rivals.
+Engines - Small PSA vans give you a choice between a 1.2-litre petrol engine and a 1.5-litre diesel engine, whereas Medium vans share the fact that they are all diesel and either 1.5-litre or 2.0-litre.
+The majority of PSA engines offer fuel efficiency of around 40mpg.
+It is worth adding that the AdBlue tanks are also more substantial than those of the rivals.

-Cabins - although the cabins might not instantly look identical call, each share the same design.
-That's a good thing because it's a very practical and well-liked layout.
-The cabins are spacious, even those of the small vans, and the fabric feels like it will last.
-Generous in-cabin storage can't go unnoticed and comfortable driving height will surely be appreciated by those spending long hours on the road.
+Cabins - although the cabins might not instantly look identical, each share the same design.
+That's a good thing because it's an efficient and well-liked layout.
+The cabins are spacious, even in small vans, and the fabric feels like it will last.
+Generous in-cabin storage can't go unnoticed, and comfortable driving height will surely be appreciated by those spending long hours on the road.
 We'd recommend adding a bench seat that comes with a fold-down desk if you're planning on using your van as a mobile office.

-These are arguably some of the most important van factors and the shared platform has definitely got them right.
-What else matters when your van is pragmatic, efficient and comfortable to drive - and that is the same for all eight of the PSA platform vans.
+These are arguably some of the most critical van factors, and the shared platform has got them right.
+What else matters when your van is pragmatic, efficient and comfortable to drive - and that is the same for all eight PSA platform vans.

 Differences between PSA Group vans on the shared platform